 MEST 330 | THE ANCIENT NEAR EAST (c.
 3500 B.C.E.-100 C.E.)
-(3-0-3) Prerequisite: ENGL 102 | Upon demand
+(3-0-3)

 This course surveys the history of this region from the period beginning with the rise of Sumerian city-states to the Jewish revolts of the 1st century C.E., taking in along the way some of the most significant inventions and innovations by ancient Egyptian and Mesopotamian civilizations.
 Parallel developments in the early history of monotheistic belief are also examined.
 This course contains an ancient language 'familiarization' component (Akkadian or Aramaic).